 The results in both charts are between 150 and 200.
 Now change the scale.
 To do this, right-click on the x-axis and select the format axis.

 Now, as you can see the higher the mean, the flatter the chart.

-The good example for Bernoulli distribution is tossing a coin.
-You have 50% chances of throwing each side of a coin.
+A good example of Bernoulli distribution is tossing a coin.
+You have a 50% chance of throwing each side of a coin.
 So in this example, you set the probability to 50% (0.5).